PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "En-henh.
 Okay, no offense to your hospitality here, King, but we need to get a move on.
 I'm late for an appointment to do something stupid."

-Not opening his eyes, the UnderKing said "Blessings be upon you, One who has Chosen."
+Not opening his eyes, the UnderKing said, "Blessings be upon you, One who has Chosen."

 "En-henh.
 I see what you did there."